alexdnaz/Loopbot/README.md

    - In the Railway Dashboard, add a Volume and mount it to `/data`.
    - The bot auto-detects `RAILWAY_PERSISTENT_DIR` (or `DATA_DIR`) for `rankings.db`.
      Your DB file will live at `/data/rankings.db` and survive restarts.
+   - **Restoring a backup:** If you have an existing `rankings.db` locally, commit it to your repo at the project root before deploying.
+On first run, the bot will copy that file into the volume so your previous points and leaderboard are preserved.
 5. Deploy – LoopBot will stay online continuously.